gardener/gardener/docs/monitoring/alerting.md

 # Alerting

 Gardener uses [Prometheus](https://prometheus.io/) to gather metrics from each component.
 A Prometheus is deployed in each shoot control plane (on the seed) which is responsible for gathering control plane and cluster metrics.
-Prometheus can be configured to fire alerts based on these metrics and send them to an [alertmanager](https://prometheus.io/docs/alerting/alertmanager/).
-The alertmanager is responsible for sending the alerts to users and operators.
+Prometheus can be configured to fire alerts based on these metrics and send them to an [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/).
+The Alertmanager is responsible for sending the alerts to users and operators.
 This document describes how to setup alerting for:

 - [end-users/stakeholders/customers](#Alerting-for-Users)
 - [operators/administrators](#Alerting-for-Operators)

 # Alerting for Users

-To receive email alerts as a user set the following values in the shoot spec:
+To receive email alerts as a user, set the following values in the shoot spec:

 ```yaml
 spec: